 Shortly after this amplifier was released, WE changed the orientation of the small pin at the side of the socket at the 300A, in order to make it fit the old 205D sockets.
 The new other vice 100% identical tube was called 300B. ( 1938 )

 ( Suggested by yours truly )

 I could just as well have chosen yet another WE design, but WE never used the 2A3 workinghorse.

 Jefferson uses an active biased 56 triode to drive the transformer phase splitter, then two 56’s coupled in balanced PP to transformer drive the 2A3’s PP output stage.
 I do think that the active bias of the input 56 is slightly overkill.
-I would change it to the sweeter sounding autobias and at the same time get rid of the input cap.
-A cathode resistor of about 1k2 – 1k8 will decoupled by 22-47u will do fine.
+I would probably change it to autobias, reduce the gain and at the same time get rid of the input cap.
+A cathode resistor of about 1k2 – 1k8 will do fine.
 The 56 triode is an extremely linear and good sounding triode, very close in data and performance to 6J5 and 6SN7.
 The u of 56 is a low 12-14, but that is plenty in this fine circuit.
 Note that the secondary of the driver transformer are divided into two windings.
 This allows individual bias for the two 2A3’s.
 Jefferson has one fixed and the other adjustable for DC balance.